 A clean cockpit thanks to the 1x drivetrain.

 Stopping power is relegated to Tektro HD735 Hydraulic brakes.
-This particular model offers a 4 piston caliper on the front wheel where more power is important and useful for stopping more quickly and a 2 piston caliper in the rear.
+This particular model offers a four-piston caliper on the front wheel where more power is essential and useful for stopping more quickly and a two-piston caliper in the rear.
 This design more common in some higher end brake offerings.
 When riding the 2017 Fuse Expert and 2018 Fuse Comp back to back our testers found the Tektros to have a slightly different feel to the SRAM brakes but overall equivalent performance on the trail.

 Handlebars, Seat and Seatpost